nk23x/templates-linux/README.md

 ```

 ## motivation
-* chef sucks
+- ansible is the worst piece of crap i ran into in recent years
-* ansible is the worst piece of crap i ran into in recent years
+- chef sucks
-* terraform is for infrastructure
+- terraform is for infrastructure